nordeck/matrix-widget-toolkit/docs/adrs/adr007-events-validation.md

 a reference to implement validation logic of the events used.

 Widgets may also load data from other data sources: localstorage, RTC channel, HTTP APIs.
-In general, we could not consider these events and data to be of needed schemas all the time and therefore must validate.
+In general, we could not assume these events and data to be valid all the time and therefore must validate them.

 ## Decision